The Role of Open-Source Intelligence (OSINT) in Modern Intelligence Analysis and Investigations

 What is Open-Source Intelligence (OSINT)?

-OSINT is the process of collecting, analyzing and utilizing publicly available information to produce actionable intelligence.
+OSINT is the process of gathering, analyzing and utilizing publicly available information to produce actionable intelligence.
 Unlike classified sources, OSINT relies on open data, such as:

 With OSINT providing insights into digital and real-world activities, it has become an essential tool for military intelligence units and law enforcement, national security and national intelligence agencies.
 The importance of OSINT is particularly evident in modern investigations where digital footprints often provide critical leads.